onlinedevschool/stupid-simple-payments/README.md

 They will get an email receipt and you get an email telling you they have paid.
 It really is that simple.

+## Implemented Features

+* Email notifications to payee and invoicer
+* The initial email is tracked, so when the payee opens it, the invoice status changes on the app
+* Full stripe integration
+* Invoice searching

 ## Installation (also pretty damn simple!)

 ### Sign up FREE at Heroku